luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 There is 2 steps to this:
 1. Overrepresentation analysis (Fisher test)

-Look at collection of genes (rather than individual genes) Is the more differentially expressed genes within a gene collection (e.g. RNA metabolism) than we would expect if genes were expressed randomly.
+Look at collection of genes within a pathway found in a gene set (rather than individual genes) Is the more differentially expressed genes within a gene collection (e.g. RNA metabolism) than we would expect if genes were expressed randomly.
 Fisher Exact test = is there a relationship between 2 categorical variables?
 2x2 contingency table: present in gene set vs member of gene set